haicanberra/Neural-Network-From-Scratch/README.md

 # Neural Network From Scratch
 Coding a neural network from scratch using Numpy only

+With the ability to save and load weights

 Pandas and Scikit-learn for data preprocessing